 B.2.11.3 Uncertainty of dielectric properties and shape of the hand phantom

 The hand phantom contributes to OTA measurement uncertainty due to the manufacturing tolerances of its dielectric properties and shape.
 The dielectric properties on the surface of the hand may differ from those of its interior, so both are included in the evaluation.
 The moulded exterior surface of the hand shall be measured directly with an open-ended coaxial probe.
 The interior hand material is evaluated indirectly, by substituting a cube-shaped sample moulded from the same material and having some exterior surfaces removed.
-Following procedure will be used to evaluate the dielectric properties of the hand phantom;
+Following procedure will be used to evaluate the dielectric properties of the hand phantom:

 1. Each hand shall be manufactured together with a reference cube of the same material.
 The sides of the reference cube shall be not less than 40 mm in length.